England Prepares for World Cup Clash Against Mexico Amid New Red Card Rule

 Key Facts

-- Cape Verde, with a population just over half a million, reached the last 32 of the World Cup.
+- Cape Verde, with a population just over half a million, reached the last 32 and will play Argentina in the knockout round.

 What Happened